danibiro/swagbucks-daily-automatizer/README.md

 ## Automatization

 In order to completely automatize the process, you need a cron job (on Linux) to do the task in the background for you.
 You can use [Crontab](https://crontab.guru/), I've included a shell script for you to run in the cron job.
+You can view the logs in the `log.txt` file.

+## Running the shell script

+`./run.sh ${your_path_to_python_file}`